Businesses have always struggled with keeping up with the data and making the most out of it.

 Recruiters look for Tableau business analysts with great verbal communication skills.

 They want someone who can answer their questions and provide tangible solutions.
+This is where you need tp highlight soft skills that compliment your communication and verbal skills ext.

 What certifications should you include in your Tableau Business Analyst resume?